 I’m hopefully doing some fun stuff this weekend, but also mostly studying for exams.
 I will post another about my adventures, with pictures of Paris at Christmastime!

-three-months-in-paris asked: What's this "ask" thing?
+three-months-in-paris said: What's this "ask" thing?
 Umm...when did the jazz night end?
 I had to leave early.

 Lol I’m confused too!
 Ha.
 It ended around midnight.
 It was so great!
 I loved it!